electron2302/continuous-time-tracking/README.md

 ### Code style

-We use the default ESLint angular configuration.
+We use the default ESLint angular configuration for static code analysis.
 Furthermore we use the default prettier configuration.

 ### Integration into Visual Studio Code